An Algebraic and Microlocal Approach to the Stochastic Non-linear Schr\"odinger Equation: Perturbative Analysis of the Nonlinear Schr odinger Dynamics

 } \end{proof} \begin{remark} Once the spatial dimension $d$ has been fixed, Equation \eqref{Eq: rho} allows us to find the minimal number of vertices needing renormalization and for which further divergences do not occur.
 Subsequently, via Equation \eqref{Eq: N(k)}, we can also infer the maximum number of graphs requiring renormalization. \end{remark}

-\begin{remark} Even if in our analysis we focused on the stochastic Schr\"odinger equation with a cubic non-linearity, this approach to the study of the subcritical regime can be extended to a more general polynomial potential of the form $\vert\psi\vert^{2\kappa}\psi$ with $\kappa>1$, as in Equation \eqref{Eq: Stochastic NLS}.
+\begin{remark} Even if in our analysis we focused on the stochastic Schr\"odinger equation with a cubic nonlinearity, this approach to the study of the subcritical regime can be extended to a more general polynomial potential of the form $\vert\psi\vert^{2\kappa}\psi$ with $\kappa>1$, as in Equation \eqref{Eq: Stochastic NLS}.
 At a graphical level the net effect is that admissible graphs present vertices of valence at most $2\kappa+2$.
-Hence the derivation of Equation \eqref{Eq: Subcritical regime} follows slavishly the preceding steps, yielding a condition on the dimension of the underlying space depending on $\kappa$. \end{remark}
+Hence the derivation of Equation \eqref{Eq: Subcritical regime} follows slavishly the preceding steps, yielding that for $d=1$ we are still considering a subcritical regime, no matter the value of $\kappa$. \end{remark}

 \paragraph{Acknowledgements.} We are thankful to N. Drago and V. Moretti for helpful discussions.
 A.B. is supported by a PhD fellowship of the University of Pavia, while P.R by a postdoc fellowship of the Institute for Applied Mathematics of the University of Bonn.